LaianLaian/river-scaling-decoupling/README.md

 * `SourceData_Fig3.xlsx`
 * `SourceData_Fig4.xlsx`

 Each workbook is organized by sheet, and each sheet corresponds to a panel in the manuscript figure set (for example, `Fig1a`, `Fig1b`, etc.).
-The sheets contain the exact tabular inputs used to reproduce the corresponding panels.
+For panels generated directly from the restricted river-network database, summary statistics (e.g., scaling exponents, confidence intervals, model fit metrics, and sample sizes) are provided instead of the underlying river-level observations.
+For all other panels, the sheets contain the tabular data used to reproduce the corresponding figures.
 Schematic-only panels are not associated with a spreadsheet sheet if no numeric data are required.

 ## How to reproduce the analysis